Abraham Foxman: Recognition

-Foxman has been awarded several honors from nonprofit groups, religious figures, and statesmen.
+Foxman was awarded several honors from nonprofit groups, religious figures, and statesmen.
 In 1998, Foxman received the Interfaith Committee of Remembrance Lifetime Achievement Award "as a leader in the fight against anti-Semitism, bigotry, and discrimination".
 Foxman won the Raoul Wallenberg Humanitarian Leadership Award on April 18, 2002, from the Center for Holocaust and Genocide Studies at Ramapo College of New Jersey.

 On October 16, 2006, Foxman was named a Knight of the Legion of Honor by French President Jacques Chirac.
 This award is France's highest civilian honor.

-During a May 22, 2008, ceremony, Foxman was awarded an honorary doctoral degree from Yeshiva University by Richard Joel, the then-president of Yeshiva University.
+During a May 22, 2008, ceremony, Foxman was awarded an honorary doctoral degree from Yeshiva University by its president Richard Joel.

-Additionally, American President George W. Bush appointed Foxman to serve on the Honorary Delegation to accompany him to Jerusalem for the celebration of the 60th anniversary of Israel in May 2008.
+American President George W. Bush appointed Foxman to serve on the honorary delegation to accompany him to Jerusalem for the celebration of the 60th anniversary of Israel in May 2008.

 Political stances

 Support for gay rights

-Foxman's support for gay rights in America has placed him at odds with many Orthodox Jews.
+Foxman's support for gay rights in America placed him at odds with many Orthodox Jews.
 For example, he protested the 2000 ruling by the Supreme Court in Boy Scouts of America v.
-Dale—a case in which "the Supreme Court ruled that the Boy Scouts of America could exclude a gay scoutmaster because of his sexual orientation."
-It was reported that, "Within the Jewish community, Orthodox groups supported the ruling, saying civic organizations should be empowered to determine their own message - but most Jewish organizations condemned it as endorsing discrimination."
-According to a report published a year later, "the Anti-Defamation League's national director, Abraham Foxman, and its national chairman, Howard Berkowitz, said in a statement at the time: 'We are stunned that in the year 2000, the Supreme Court could issue such a decision. ...
-This decision effectively states that as long as an organization avows an anti-homosexual position, it is free to discriminate against gay and lesbian Americans.'"
+Dale—a case in which "the Supreme Court ruled that the Boy Scouts of America could exclude a gay scoutmaster because of his sexual orientation".
+It was reported that, "Within the Jewish community, Orthodox groups supported the ruling, saying civic organizations should be empowered to determine their own message – but most Jewish organizations condemned it as endorsing discrimination."
+According to a report published a year later, We are stunned that in the year 2000, the Supreme Court could issue such a decision,' the Anti-Defamation League's national director, Abraham Foxman, and its national chairman, Howard Berkowitz, said in a statement at the time.
+'This decision effectively states that as long as an organization avows an anti-homosexual position, it is free to discriminate against gay and lesbian Americans.